 Here’s one example: A report from the National Institute of Justice shows that one of the most serious challenges facing Departments of Corrections across the country is a shortage of qualified workers.
 From recruitment to training to retention, correctional administrators often struggle to do more with less.
 As a result, inefficiencies anywhere in the process can lead to some significant consequences, exacerbating an already difficult problem.

-By using business intelligence, state agencies like this can rely on their own data to identify the problems in their hiring pipelines.
-This empowers them to shore up their own efforts and also to make better decisions in terms of where they focus their energies.
+By using business intelligence, state agencies of all specialties can rely on their own data to identify obstacles in their hiring pipelines, the way they communicate with constituents, their distribution of resources, and their delivery of services.
+This empowers them to shore up their own efforts and also to make better decisions about where to focus their energies.

 State Government Agencies Can Use Business Intelligence to Improve Processes

-That’s why some agencies have made serious efforts to put the principles of business intelligence into practice in order to improve their own processes.
+That’s why some agencies have made serious efforts to use BI to improve their own processes.
 For instance, one DMV’s review of their processes uncovered the fact that they used separate databases for all 90 counties in the state.
 As you can probably imagine, this was a bad experience for everyone involved.

 By analyzing their own data and using that data to drive modernization, the department has made huge strides toward improving their processes.
 That’s the kind of progress any government agency would feel proud of.